MuMashhour/NE555-SPICE-Model/README.md

 # NE555-SPICE-Model
-Welcome to the NE555 Timer Spice Model repository!
 This project contains a Spice model for the popular NE555 timer IC, which is widely used in electronic circuits for generating accurate time delays or oscillations.

 ### What is a Spice Model?
 A Spice model is a mathematical depiction of an actual electronic part, like an integrated circuit, resistor, or capacitor.
 It gives details about the electrical properties of the component, including its capacitance, resistance, and current-voltage behaviour.
 Engineers can simulate the behaviour of electronic circuits that contain the represented components using spice models.